social-streets/the-slice/site-template/src/data/articles/four-corners-lockumentary-photography-exhibition.md

 tags:
   - "news"
 featuredImage: "/images/Hair-by-Rosemary-photo-globe-town.jpg"
+author: "siva-thangarajah"
+excerpt: "‘There has been, rightfully, a lot of focus on supporting local businesses during the pandemic.
+And I realised that more people were discovering what’s in their local area over lockdown as well as they were exploring their neighbourhoods more now.’"
 ---

 UppublicationDate: This exhibition has now been postponed until further notice due to the national lockdown.